ArghyaChakraborty/RaspberryPi_Camera/README.md

 - You can adjust camera rotation and also select different modes
 - When you camera rotation and/or mode, the preview gets automatically refreshed
 - When satisfied, click on [Capture] button and the image will be captured
-- The image path will be displayed in the status box
+- The image path will be displayed in the status box (default path: ~/Images).
+You can adjust this path in code
+- The captured image will be displayed at the bottom of the app
+- Also, you can adjust the default camera angle in code

 ## Screenshots
 ![Raspberry Pi Camera App](./images/rpi_image0.jpg)